Sleet827/Mars-Adventure/models/tex/README.md

-This folder has the textures used for the models.
+This folder contains all the textures used for the models.